3 Days in Moab, Utah Itinerary: What to See, Do, and Eat

 First, head north of downtown on highway 191 and turn left onto Mill Canyon Road.

-Keep on this dirt road until you reach a small parking area with a sign for the Mill Canyon Dinosaur Tracksite.
+Keep on this dirt road for the second dino-themed hike until you reach a small parking area with a sign for the Mill Canyon Dinosaur Tracksite.

 Follow the short dirt trail to the canyon wall, where you’ll find fossils embedded in the rocks!